-- Ideas that Evolve: The websites are regularly updated.
+- Ideas that Evolve: Individual encyclopedia websites are regularly updated.
 Editorial boards recommend new, relevant article topics, and authors update their articles to ensure the content reflects new insights.

-- User-Friendly Interface: A discoverable digital platform makes this scholarly reference content easy to find while deep tagging and article-level keywords ensure that the site is easy and intuitive to navigate.
+- User-Friendly Interface: A centralized digital platform makes the scholarly reference content from individual Oxford Research Encyclopedias easy to find, while deep tagging and article-level keywords ensure that the site is easy and intuitive to navigate.